Applies to England

 - by subsequently marrying the child’s mother

-- through a ‘parental responsibility agreement’ between him and the child’s mother which is registered with the court
+- through a ‘parental responsibility agreement’ between him and the child’s mother that is registered with the court

 - by obtaining a court order for parental responsibility